 The Riverside Hot Springs Inn & Spa boasts its' own, on-site hot mineral springs for use by guests of the hotel.
-The facilities include continuous flow hot mineral water to three inside soaking rooms, directly across the hall from the massage therapy rooms and one outdoor soaking tub.
+The facilities include continuous flow hot mineral water to three inside soaking rooms, directly across the hall from the massage therapy rooms.

 Lava Hot Springs Olympic Swimming Complex and Hot Springs Soaking Facilities: